+Additional reading:

-- Additional reading: - 1) Experiment in Modern Physics, by Adrian Melissinos and Jim Napolitano, 2nd edn.
+1) Experiment in Modern Physics, by Adrian Melissinos and Jim Napolitano, 2nd edn.
 Academic Press.
-ISBN-13: 978-0124898516; ISBN-10: 0124898513 - 2) Introduction to Elementary Particles, by David Griffits, Chapter 1.
-(ISBN: 0-471-60386-4) - IMPORTANT: The UM requires that all students have a verified attendance. - Attendance and participation: Attendance is expected and may be recorded each day of class.
+ISBN-13: 978-0124898516; ISBN-10: 0124898513

+2) Introduction to Elementary Particles, by David Griffits, Chapter 1.
+(ISBN: 0-471-60386-4)

+- IMPORTANT: The UM requires that all students have a verified attendance. - Attendance and participation: Attendance is expected and may be recorded each day of class.
 To comply with attendance verification requirements, a report of your attendance will be made.

+1. General description of the course's purpose

-- 1. Introduce the physics major students to the physics of 2nd half of 20-th century. - 2.
-Expand an understanding of the ideas and results of the solid state physics and particle physics. - 3.
-Develop understanding of a current basis of knowledge in modern physic of 2nd half of 20thcentury. - 4.
-Enhance the critical thinking, analytical reasoning and problem solving skills. - 5.
-Discuss the problems confronting modern physics including solid-state and particle physics in the 21st century. - 6.
-Develop in learners an ability to present orally their scientific knowledge and findings, which will be achieved with the help of student scientific presentations.
+1. Introduce the physics major students to the physics of 2nd half of 20-th century.

+2. Expand an understanding of the ideas and results of the solid state physics and particle physics.

+3. Develop understanding of a current basis of knowledge in modern physic of 2nd half of 20th century.

+4. Enhance the critical thinking, analytical reasoning and problem solving skills.

+5. Discuss the problems confronting modern physics including solid-state and particle physics in the 21st century.

+6. Develop in learners an ability to present orally their scientific knowledge and findings, which will be achieved with the help of student scientific presentations.